AKASHAorg/akasha-docs/docs/index.md

 ### Applications

-Applications are standalone components that complement and extend Ethereans social network experience.
+Applications are standalone components that complement and extend your web3 social network experience.

 [Learn more](/integrations/applications)